 \section{Results}

-We first show the results obtained for $T^{tot}$ from Eq.~\eqref{eq:19} in Fig.~\ref{fig:pf1_Tmatrix}.
+We first show the results obtained for $T^{\rm tot}$ from Eq.~\eqref{eq:19} in Fig.~\ref{fig:pf1_Tmatrix}.
 The scattering matrix exhibits a resonant-like structure below threshold.
 The modulus of the imaginary part displays a pronounced peak around $2176$~MeV, while the real part changes sign from negative to positive at the peak of the imaginary part.
 The width of this state, estimated from ${\text Im}T^{\text tot}$, at half its maximum strength, is approximately $50$~MeV.
 This provides a clear prediction of the theoretical approach, indicating a three-body bound state roughly $35$~MeV below the $p~f_1(1285)$ threshold.

-Above threshold, the amplitude is smooth but still carries sufficient dynamical information to produce a CF significantly different from unity, as shown below in Fig.~\ref{fig:pf1_CF}.
-This implies that the sub-threshold peak has a relatively large strength, which should facilitate its experimental observation.
+The sub-threshold peak has a relatively large strength, which should facilitate its experimental observation.
 In practice, this could be studied by examining the invariant mass of a proton together with a decay product of the $f_1(1285)$, such as $a_0(980) \pi$.